koriroys/pakyow-docs/docs/routing/hooks.md

     #   login_required
     #   main route function

-Though a silly example, we could use the function as an after hook:
+Though a silly example, we could use the function as an after hook (TODO instead of a silly example, how about a call to a user activity log function? - CH):

     ruby:
     get 'protected', :after => :login_required